aitemr/awesome-git-hooks/prepare-commit-msg/README.md

 ## prepare-commit-msg git hooks for:

-* [Jira](https://github.com/aitemr/awesome-git-hooks/blob/master/prepare-commit-msg/prepare-commit-msg-jira) - a proprietary issue tracking product developed by Atlassian
+* [Jira](https://github.com/aitemr/awesome-git-hooks/blob/master/prepare-commit-msg/prepare-commit-msg-jira) - a proprietary issue tracking product developed by Atlassian.

 ## support

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new)
+If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new).

 ## license